kshedden/statmodel/README.md

 __statmodel__ is a set of type definitions and generic functions to support [Go](http://golang.org) packages that fit statistical models.
 It does not implement any specific statistical models.
-Some other packages that use this package to fit specific types of models are:
+Some other packages that use this package to fit specific families of statistical models are:

 * [goglm](http://github.com/kshedden/goglm) for Generalized Linear
 Models